Custom Style Blocks

 - Scroll to the 'Custom Blocks' section at the bottom of the style builder and select '+Create Block'

-- Click the the text components you want to customise and make the required changes.
+- Select the text components you want to customise (e.g. Font, Colour, Size etc)

 - To change background properties and padding, click the 'paintbrush' button.

-- Once finished, click 'Save' on the top right and then return to your article.
+- Once finished, click 'Save' to update the style.

 Editing a Custom Style Block

-Click the 'More Options' button to rename or delete a custom style block.
+Click the 'More Options' button to rename, duplicate or delete a custom style block.

 Applying a Custom Style Block

-Style blocks are applied to to content within an article and can only be applied to columns.
+Style blocks can be applied to article content via columns.

 - The style block has now been applied.
 Any text components you add into this block will inherit the styling.